By Beatriz Casares

 While splitting the course into sections and allocating them to different members of staff looks like a fair distribution, it is important to consider that although discussing all the materials within the group may take longer, it will bring along two very positive outcomes: reflecting on your work with your peers and hence, learning from other views; and knowing that if unforeseeable circumstances happen there is a back up to keep students learning progressing.
 This does not mean that different roles can be played by different team members or that in the team some members are responsible for the planning, others for the teaching and evaluation, and other for supporting in a closer manner the student’s learning process.
 That could be a great blend among the three strategies.

 Every team has a captain, and in the case discussed here the figure of the module leader has an important role to play.
 It is key that although this figure is frequently needed for organisation purposes in the institution, it has to be one more team player.
 Being able to balance being in charge with shared responsibilities and acknowledging every body’s contribution as well as leading a team with authority requires training.
-It is also important that each member of the team can be recognized by their individual contributions to the group, with everybody being in the same boat and paddling in the same direction.
+It is also important that each member of the team can be recognised by their individual contributions to the group, with everybody being in the same boat and paddling in the same direction.

 Communication has to be clear and it is best enhanced with established teams with enough time for planning.
 This means that issues can be discussed and instead of direction being given to the group, it can be found by the group.
 This comes back to stability in the group and leadership as key factors.